 Metal-organic frameworks (MOFs) can be defined as crystalline microporous materials that exist of metal ions (or groups of metal ions) connected by organic ligands.
 MOFs are highly promising materials for gas separation since their pore surfaces can be easily functionalized to adjust the interaction with a range of gas molecules.
 They also possess very high surface areas which provide for peak selectivity and capacity.
 Furthermore, MOFs offer the correct balance between operational lifetime, high adsorption capacity, and energy requirement for regeneration.

 The UvA researchers developed a series of MOFs using a flexible organic linker along with alkaline metal ions, which are available in plenty, lightweight, and economical.
 They show that the 3D structure of these MOFs shrinks when the guest molecules are eliminated.
-With calcium-based materials, this particular behavior results in large diﬀusional resistances towards N
+With calcium-based materials, this particular behavior results in large diﬀusional resistances towards N2 over CO2 molecules.